 However, while vigorous legislative and legal efforts are underway to fully recover these costs, fiscal prudence requires recognizing the significant adverse impact on the City if these efforts are not successful.
 Accordingly, this possibility is recognized by assigning \$9.3 million in fund balance for this contingency.
-Nonetheless, the unassigned General Fund balance is projected to end 2021-22 with an unassigned fund balance of 35% of operating expenditures, which meets the City's minimum policy target.
+Nonetheless, the unassigned General Fund balance is projected to end 2021-22 with an unassigned fund balance of 30% of operating expenditures, which falls below the City's minimum policy target of 35%.